delphidabbler/pashi/Docs/ReadMe.txt

 The directory %ProgramData%\DelphiDabbler\PasHi will be removed but each user's %AppData%\DelphiDabbler\PasHi directory and all its files will be left behind.

 PasHi's install directory will be removed from the system path if present.

+Installation information should be removed from the registry by the uninstaller.

 Documentation